kuraykaraaslan/Veterinary/README.md

   - `GET /api/customers/{id}`: Get details of a customer by ID.
   - `PUT /api/customers/{id}`: Update details of a customer.
   - `DELETE /api/customers/{id}`: Delete a customer by ID.
+  - `GET /api/customers/{id}/animals`: Get all animals of a customer by ID.

 - **Animals**:
   - `GET /api/animals`: Get all animals.